 There are many different places you can put your soundbar, and some locations sound and work better than others.
-If you have a TV/entertainment cabinet, you may be wondering if that is an option.
+In fact, you can even use a soundbar without a TV (our tutorial), proving just how useful a soundbar can be.
+If you have a TV/entertainment cabinet, you may be wondering if placing a soundbar in a cabinet is a viable thing to do.

 You can put a soundbar in a cabinet, but only if the cabinet is open-facing.
 If it's closed, the cabinet will interfere with sound quality, and could lead to overheating and failure of remotes using IR signals.